 While these little bites are delicious on their own, you can also serve them with other dim sum dishes like our pork potstickers, which are just as delicious and also freeze really well.
-You can also serve these alongside our garlic noodles and our Asian style green beans with crispy pork belly for a complete meal!
+You can also serve these alongside our garlic noodles and our Lightly Roasted green beans for a complete meal!

 I love making a double batch of this recipe and freezing most of them so that I can easily pop them out of the freezer and have a little snack whenever I get a craving!
 Enjoy! xx, Jenny

 Hungry for more?

 - ½ inch piece fresh ginger, peeled and chopped

 - ½ inch piece lemongrass, chopped

 - ½ pound shrimp, peeled, cleaned and deveined

 - 24 square wonton wrappers